jawah/charset_normalizer/CONTRIBUTING.md

 ## What PR may be doomed?

-  - Dropping EOL Python 3.5
-> Scheduled for the 3.0 milestone.

   - Add support for a Python unsupported charset/encoding
 > If you looked carefully at the project, you would see that it aims to be generic whenever possible.
 So adding a specific prober is out of the question.